 If you’re having trouble hitting the target with consistency, you may need some help adjusting the scope to achieve a more accurate shot – keep reading to learn more.

-To make sure the scope and barrel are in perfect alignment, you first need to have the scope properly mounted.
 Next, determine the distance you want your scope sighted to.
 It’s recommended to start by zeroing in at a distance of 25 yards.
 Even for longer-distance shooting, start at a shorter distance, then once you’re able to strike the paper, adjust the scope to get your longer-range zero (more on that later).
+This is exactly how I fixed the sight in issue mentioned above.
+Got it on paper at 25 yards, and zeroed in there, compensating for bullet drop with the ammunition I was using.

-The simplest way to zero in your rifle scope involves a process called “bore sighting”.
+The simplest way to zero in your rifle scope starts with a process called “bore sighting.”
 It’s a quick solution when you need to get the rifle and scope closely aligned.
 Typically, this involves doing your best to align your bore and optic and then shooting at a paper target, which then gives you a hole from which to adjust the scope.
 With the hole as a reference, you’ll know which direction to adjust the crosshair for your final, fine-tuned zero.
 Sometimes, it’s the best option for those situations that unexpectedly arise, such as when you bump your rifle against a tree on a hunt or drop it in a shooting competition.

 Required Tools

 Another item you’ll need is a vice – also called a shooting rest or gun bench.
 These are engineered to keep your gun completely stationary and consistent for sighting-in cross-hairs, locking your gun into a natural shooting position while weighing it down so it doesn’t move as you make adjustments.
 Eliminating movement in the gun while you’re sighting-in is key to achieving perfect alignment.
+Many experienced shooters can use a good set of shooting bags, too.

 Additionally, you’ll need some sort of paper target to shoot at, which can be found at the gun range or a sporting goods store.
 Even a large piece of cardboard with a bullseye would work.
 With the target placed 25 yards, you’ll be able to look through the barrel and center the bullseye exactly in the bore’s center.